takmatsukawa/obsidian-hatena/README.md

 - `Publish this note`: Posts the current active note to Hatena Blog.
 - `Post this note as a draft`: Posts the current active note to Hatena Blog as a draft.
+- `Delete the article of this note`: Deletes the article of the current active note from Hatena Blog.
 - `Insert table of contents`: Insert a table of contents.
 It will only appear as a table of contents on the Hatena Blog screen.

 ## Tips